Terahertz radiation induced attractive-repulsive Fermi polaron conversion in transition metal dichalcogenide monolayers: Effect of electron gas heating by THz radiation

 \subsection{Conversion due to the electron-polaron collisions}

 The electron gas heating results in increased number of the charge carries with elevated energies $\varepsilon_{\bm k}> E_T$.
 The scattering of attractive polarons by such high-energy electrons can also result in the attractive-repulsive polaron conversion.
 Such a process can be viewed as a sort of the shake-up process where the excited Fermi sea impacts the polarons.
-It is also similar to the charge carrier scattering assisted transitions between bound and localized excitons~\cite{PhysRevB.53.10921,Lifshitz1993,tarasenko98}.
+It is also similar to the charge carrier scattering assisted transitions between bound and localized excitons~\cite{PhysRevB.53.10921,Lifshitz1993,tarasenko98} and impact ionization of excitons~\cite{Ashkinadze:1988aa}.
 The matrix element of this process can be written as follows:

 Here $V_c(q)$ is the matrix element of the Coulomb interaction, $\bm k$ is the initial wavevector of the incident (high-energy) electron, $\bm K$ is the wavevector of the trion (Fermi polaron), $\bm k_x$ is the wavevector of the exciton in the final state, $\bm k_1, \bm k_2$ are the final wavevectors of the initially bound and free electron, $\kappa = \sqrt{2\mu E_T/\hbar^2}$.
 In Eq.~\eqref{Mub} the $\pm$ signs correspond to the singlet and triplet states of a free electron and an electron bound to an exciton described, respectively, by the symmetric and antisymmetric wavefunctions.
 As before, the internal structure of exciton is disregarded.
 In this part, we do not take into account Fermi-polaron effects (see Appendix~\ref{app:details}) and we disregard the interaction-induced modification of the free state wavefunctions taking them as plane waves.
 It is possible to neglect here the Fermi-polaron correlations because the transition probability is exponentially small for small wavevectors and only high-momentum states are involved with $k\sim \kappa \gg k_F$.
 We also note that for non-degenerate electron gas the the role of Fermi sea diminishes~\cite{PhysRevB.108.125406}.